 More match customization options

-Gears of War: Ultimate Edition will be released on August 25th, 2015.
+Gears of War: Ultimate Edition was released on August 25th, 2015.

 The game has several achievements that reference other films and various pieces of pop culture in their titles,